-- i.
-During the prior year, the Group has reclassified certain amount previously classified as other receivables (Note 6) to other loans, after completing the incorporation' legal formalities of the associates.
-The Group had provided loan facilities amounting to KD 11.91 million to Galp-IPG Matola Terminal Limitada (GIMTL), Mozambique and KD 8.66 million to IPG-Galp Beira Terminal Limitada (IGBTL) Mozambique which carries interest at market rate. - ii.
-The Group has provided Arabtank Terminals Ltd., Kingdom of Saudi Arabia, an associate of the Group the following loans: - a) Long-term subordinated loan of an amount of KD 0.72 million (2022: KD 0.73 million).
-The interest rate for the above loans vary from 3% to 8% (2022: 3% to 8%) per annum. - b) In August 2015, the Group has agreed to finance the 'Debottlenecking' project of Arabtank Terminals in Yanbu, Kingdom of Saudi Arabia, which is currently being utilized 100% by the Group on long term lease.
-The project is expected to improve the operational flexibility of the terminal, add value to the terminal and enhance the revenue of both ATT and the
+i.
+The Group had provided an original loan facilities amounting to KD 11.91 million to Galp-IPG Matola Terminal Limitada (GIMTL), Mozambique and KD 8.66 million to IPG-Galp Beira Terminal Limitada (IGBTL) Mozambique which carries interest at market rate.

-Group.
-The loan amount was for KD 3.82 million (2022: KD 4.15 million) and carries interest at market rate to be repaid in semi-annual instalments after commissioning of the project.
+- ii.
+The Group has provided Arabtank Terminals Ltd., Kingdom of Saudi Arabia, an associate of the Group the following loans: - a) Long-term subordinated loan of an amount of KD 0.72 million (2023: KD 0.72 million).
+The effective interest rate for the loans vary from 3% to 8% (2023: 3% to 8%) per annum. - b) In August 2015, the Group has agreed to finance the 'Debottlenecking' project of Arabtank Terminals in Yanbu, Kingdom of Saudi Arabia, which is currently being utilized 100% by the Group on long term lease.
+The project is expected to improve the operational flexibility of the terminal, add value to the terminal and enhance the revenue of both ATT and the Group.
+The loan amount was for KD 3.83 million (2023: KD 3.83 million) and carries interest at market rate to be repaid in semi-annual instalments after commissioning of the project.